Los Angeles Travel Guide

 Beaches, Mountains, and City in One Place

 You can surf at Santa Monica in the morning, hike the Santa Monica Mountains at noon, and be at a Michelin-starred restaurant in WeHo by evening.
-The geographic variety within a single metro is remarkable.
+Few cities compress that range of environments into a single day.

 A Food Scene That Rivals Anywhere

-Korean BBQ in Koreatown, Japanese in Little Tokyo, Mexican in Boyle Heights, and cutting-edge restaurants in Silver Lake and WeHo.
+Korean BBQ in Koreatown, Japanese in Little Tokyo, tacos in Boyle Heights, and cutting-edge tasting menus in Silver Lake and WeHo.
 LA's food culture is quietly one of the world's best.

 Top Attractions Worth Your Time